2009 Summer Vacation on Aruba

 I was also interviewed by Ruben "Scorpio" Garcia on Magic FM.

 He is one of my idols from my childhood.
-I used to
+I used to listen to him

 on the radio while growing up and going to school.